Skip to Content

 Renting a car to travel through Guatemala is one of the best choices you can make!

-Drive to El Paredon, or anywhere else for that matter, by yourself and make your travel a fun experience!
+Drive to El Paredon, or anywhere else, by yourself and make your travel a fun experience!

-There are car rental companies that will provide you with a vehicle at a very affordable price; just make sure to cover all the important details before you set off!
+Car rental companies offer affordable vehicles; just cover all the essential details before you set off!

 6. Uber or Taxi